Special Educational Needs (SEN)

 Annual Reviews are held for students with Education, Health and Care Plans.
 These reviews focus on achievements, the progress made towards the outcomes, support and future plans and are held with parents/carers, the student and any other agencies involved.

 We work with a range of external agencies including CAMHS (Children & Adolescent Mental Health Service), the school nursing/health service, social care and various charities.
 There is a SEN Governor, who oversees this area of policy.

 We liaise with local support services before the end of Year 11, so that a smooth and successful transition is made to post-16 education.

 Our SENCO is Ms Isabelle Goursaud (contactable through email@example.com).
 Complaints about Special Needs will be dealt with as indicated in the Governors’ Complaints Policy.
 The local authority contact for advice and support is firstname.lastname@example.org.
 The Local Offer is detailed on www.westminster.gov.uk/local-offer

-As at April 2020 the number of pupils in each SEN category are as follows:
+As of October 2020 the number of pupils in each SEN category are as follows:

 Students Taking Exams